magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-4.md

 {{ site.data.var.ce }} 2.4.4 now supports PHP 8.1.
 All project libraries and dependencies have been updated for compatibility with PHP 8.1.
 Additional platform enhancements include:

 *  {{ site.data.var.ce }} 2.4.4 provides support for Elasticsearch 7.16 and OpenSearch 1.2. {{ site.data.var.ce }} merchants with deployments hosted on-premises can use either solution.
 However, OpenSearch is now the default search engine for {{ site.data.var.ce }} 2.4.4 deployments hosted in the cloud.
 All customers with cloud deployments who upgrade to version 2.4.4 must use OpenSearch.
+See [Switching to OpenSearch for Adobe Commerce on Cloud 2.4.4](https://support.magento.com/hc/en-us/articles/4419942355725-Switching-to-OpenSearch-for-Adobe-Commerce-on-Cloud-2-4-4)

 *  The `JQuery` library has been upgraded to version 3.6.
 The `jquery-ui` library has been upgraded to version 1.13.0.
 Several other JavaScript libraries have been updated to the latest versions.